Code-Institute-Submissions/Room-Mode-Calculator/README.md

 On pressing the question mark at the top of the screen a basic explanation of room modes is given

 ### Features to be implemented
-* Add button to revert to fulll room view from axis view
+* Add button to revert to fulll room view from axis view.
-* Functionality to select harmonics for room nodes in addition to fundamental frequency with corresponding wave display and node/antinode readout in axis focus view
+* Functionality to select harmonics for room nodes in addition to fundamental frequency with corresponding wave display and node/antinode readout in axis focus view.
-* Add dimension labels to axes when the full room is viewed
+* Add dimension labels to axes when the full room is viewed.
+* Add volume control.
-* Improved visual aesthetics
+* Improved visual aesthetics and animation.

 ## Technologies used
 * HTML https://www.w3.org/html/